havvazimra/Word-Guessing-Game/README.md

 This project is licensed under the MIT License.
+📜 License
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.
+**If you use or modify this project, please consider giving credit.** 🚀

 💡 Feel free to contribute by reporting bugs, suggesting features, or submitting pull requests! 🤝